Rules And Regulations

 If you are not entirely happy with any part of our club or your membership, please put your concerns in writing, adding your name and your membership number and post in the suggestion box provided For The Attention Of The Committee.

-Using either of these options is the only way to bring something to our attention so that your complaint or concern can be dealt with.
+Using either of these options is the only way to bring something to our attention so that your complaint or concern can be dealt with in th correct manner.

 Thank you.
 The Committee.